ReillyBova/COS426-Website/src/content/HomePage/HomePage.md

 The course is appropriate for students who have taken COS 217 and COS 226 (or equivalent).
 JavaScript will be the main programming language; however no prior knowledge of the language is required for students who wish to enroll in this course.

 ### Lectures and Precepts
-Lectures are held on Tuesdays and Thursdays from 3:00–4:20PM in CS 104.
+Lectures are held on Tuesdays and Thursdays from 3:00–4:20PM over Zoom.

 Precept is held on Wednesday and Thursday from 7:30–8:20PM in Friend Center 008.
 Students may attend either (or both) during any week, regardless of their registration.
 In general, precept attendance is highly encouraged.